pidoko/civic-ai-search/README.md

 # CivicAI: Search Whitehorse City Council Meetings with LLM-Powered Precision

-**CivicAI** is an AI-powered semantic search interface for exploring official documents—agendas, minutes, and reports—published by the City Council of Whitehorse, Yukon.
+**CivicAI** is an AI-powered semantic search interface for exploring official documents; agendas, minutes, and reports, published by the City Council of Whitehorse, Yukon.
 Built using **Google Vertex AI Search**, this project transforms a static archive of PDFs into a conversational search experience grounded in city policy, planning, and decisions.

 ## Why This Project Matters